Insights

 New ideas, new applications

-Sompo International, Tannie explained, is working closely with Sompo’s Digital Labs teams in Tel Aviv, Tokyo and Silicon Valley to see how AI can be utilised by the business.
+Sompo, Tannie explained, is working closely with Sompo’s Digital Labs teams in Tel Aviv, Tokyo and Silicon Valley to see how AI can be utilised by the business.
 He ended his presentation by suggesting some of the ways in which AI could help risk managers and insurers that lie not too far into the future.
 The technology, he suggested, could be deployed to monitor a construction site and – for example – check that all employees were wearing hard hats through the use of computer vision.
 Similarly, AI/computer vision could be used in a large shopping mall to identify slip-and-trip-type risks.

 From Tannie’s presentation, it’s clear that AI will have a radical impact on not only the insurance industry but our lives in the broadest possible sense.
-The challenge that Sompo International is addressing is how to harness its power while identifying and managing the risks it creates.
+The challenge that Sompo is addressing is how to harness its power while identifying and managing the risks it creates.